l8nite/JsonApiNet/README.md

       }]
     }

-Here are the objects we'd like to retrieve from this document:

-The `Article` class:
+We already have an `Article` class from before, but let's extend it with some additional properties:

-    public class Article
+    public class Article {
-    {
-        public int Id { get; set; }
         public string Title { get; set; }
         public Person Author { get; set; }
         public List<Comment> Comments { get; set; }